featurist/coypu-jvm/README.md

 #### Driver

-Coypu drivers implement the `coypu.Driver` interface and read the `SessionConfiguration.Browser` setting to pick the correct browser.
+Coypu drivers implement the `Driver` interface and read the `SessionConfiguration.Browser` setting to pick the correct browser.

 Choose your driver/browser combination like so: